 - Physical armory for secure storage of weapons and ammunition.

 A business model capable of converting the DSB into a profit center via the training of local citizens and the defense other businesses, churches and schools including:

 - Business plan.

 DSI can can also provide a contract employee to run the range and all training operations.

-If you would like to learn more about private defense networks then please request a briefing.
+If you would like to learn more about Distributed Security Networks then please request a briefing.

 The briefings are done principal to principal, we do not use a sales staff, so we ask that your most senior staff participate.
 The briefings take about 2 hours with questions and are done via GoToMeeting.
 All participants need to a be at a desktop or laptop computer to participate.
 SEND AN EMAIL TO firstname.lastname@example.org to request your briefing.
 Include your phone number, name, title and the name and location of your business.
 We will then call you to confirm a day and time for your briefing.